NNRVINTAGE/ThouSands-Forum/README.md

 - [Documentation](https://github.com/NNRVINTAGE/ThouSands-Forum/blob/main/dev-docs/)

 ## Quick start
-To run ToFus in a development environment, follow the setup instructions in our [documentation](https://github.com/NNRVINTAGE/ThouSands-Forum/blob/main/dev-docs/).
+To run TFLs in a local machine, follow the setup instructions in the [documentation](https://github.com/NNRVINTAGE/ThouSands-Forum/blob/main/dev-docs/).<br>
-Current version of ToFus supported using Apache/2.4.58 (Win64), OpenSSL/3.1.3, PHP 8.2.12, & MariaDB 10.4.32
+Current version of TFL developed within the development enviroment below:
+- Apache/2.4.58(Win64)
+- OpenSSL/3.1.3
+- PHP 8.2.12
+- MariaDB 10.4.32

 ## Contributing
 I do appreciate your helping to make the platform better for everyone but there are still a general rules for not creating development, though the said rules are yet to be made.